 Anatomy of the three-colored traffic lights

-The reason why red was chosen to represent the stop signal is that it has always been associated with the word ‘danger’.
-Another reason was that red has the longest wavelength, so it can be visible in greater distance compared to other colors.
+Red was chosen to represent stop as it has always been associated with danger.
+Aside from this, it is the color that has the longest wavelength making it more visible at night or a greater distance compared to other colors.

-On the side note, did you know that signal lamps were used originally in railroads?
-In fact, color white was once used for the ‘go’ sign, and color green for the caution.
-However, white lights caused some problems because train conductors could not see it all the time, especially during the day.
-Adding to this tricky situation is the tint that causes the red light to appear white, creating confusion to the operators, which leads to mishaps.
+On a side note, did you know that signal lamps were used originally in railroads?
+The color white was once used for the ‘go’ sign and the color green for the caution.
+However, white lights caused some problems because train conductors could not see them all the time, especially during the day.
+Adding to this tricky situation is the tint that causes the red light to appear white, creating confusion for the operators, which leads to mishaps.

-So, whenever you’re in the car, you should realize that you’re a really bad driver when you think that all the colors in the traffic light means go.
-Dude, even pre-school students know the differences of these three.
-So the next time you ignore the purpose of stop lights, might as well consider entering driving school again.
+So, whenever you’re in the car, you should realize that you’re a really bad driver when you think that all the colors in the traffic light mean to go.
+Dude, even pre-school students know the differences between these three.
+So the next time you ignore the purpose of stoplights might as well consider entering driving school again.
 It’s not enough that we know its meaning, the most important thing is to follow them.